TECH TIPS

 I recommend Thin YoYo Jam oil and only enough so it's not dry.

-A tiny drop of oil worked into the balls inside will be keep it from locking up
+A tiny drop of oil worked into the balls inside will allow it to still spin unresponsive.

 Put some oil on the end of a toothpick or pin.. not even enough so it looks like a drop...